MongoDB

 Referencing (Normalization)

-Use when you have one-to-many (unbounded) or many-to-many relationships.
+Use when you have one-to-many (unbounded) or many-to-many relationships where one parent can have thousands of children:

 // User Document